 Hepatitis means inflammation of the liver.
 The liver is an organ in the right upper quadrant of the abdomen that processes nutrients, filters the blood and fights infections.
 When the liver is inflamed or damaged, its function can be adversely affected.
-The most frequent cause of hepatitis is a virus. the most common types of viral hepatitis are hepatitis B virus (HBV) and hepatitis C virus (HCV).
-It is estimated that in the United States, 3.5 million persons are infected with HCV and 850,000 to 2.2 million are chronically infected with HBV.
+The most frequent cause of hepatitis is a virus.
+The most common types of viral hepatitis are hepatitis B virus (HBV) and hepatitis C virus (HCV ).
+It is estimated that in the United States as of 2019, 2.2 million to 4.7 million persons are infected with HCV and 850,000 to 2.2 million are chronically infected with HBV.

 CDC Definition: Hepatitis is a vaccine-preventable, communicable disease of the liver caused by the hepatitis A virus (HAV).
 It is usually transmitted person-to-person through the fecal-oral route or consumption of contaminated food or water.
 Hepatitis A is a self-limited disease that does not result in chronic infection.
 Most adults with hepatitis A have symptoms, including fatigue, low appetite, stomach pain, nausea, and jaundice, that usually resolve within 2 months of infection; most children less than 6 years of age do not have symptoms or have an unrecognized infection.
 Antibodies produced in response to hepatitis A infection last for life and protect against reinfection.
 The best way to prevent hepatitis A infection is to get vaccinated.